Active Substance: eltrombopag olamine

 What is Revolade and what is it used for?

-- thrombocytopenia in patients with chronic (long-term) hepatitis C, a disease of the liver caused by infection with the hepatitis C virus, when the severity of thrombocytopenia is preventing antiviral therapy;
+- thrombocytopenia in adult patients with chronic (long-term) hepatitis C, a disease of the liver caused by infection with the hepatitis C virus, when the severity of thrombocytopenia is preventing antiviral therapy;

 How is Revolade used?

-Patients should not take any antacids, dairy products or mineral supplements for four hours before or four hours after taking Revolade.
-For more information, see the summary of product characteristics (also part of the EPAR).
+Patients should not take any antacids, dairy products or mineral supplements in the four hours before and in the two hours after taking Revolade.
+For more information, see the package leaflet.

 How does Revolade work?